kriszyp/xstyle/README.md

 		=> a[href=(targetUrl)];
 	}

-This functionality is implemented and has been lightly tested.

 ### List Binding

 Not only can we bind scalar values to elements, we can also bind lists or array to elements